Founded in 2005, YouTube remains the most prominent global video-sharing platform in 2024, raking in significant numbers last year.

 A key strategy is to put end screens on your videos and embedded links to other videos so that people have multiple opportunities to check out your other videos and keep watching.
 This will help you to increase your video watch time.

-In addition to the 42 minutes, this stat takes it even deeper to explain that people are viewing almost 9 pages daily, affirming the fact that people don’t just come on for a one-and-done watch experience.
+In addition to the 42 minutes, this stat takes it even deeper to explain that people view almost nine pages daily, affirming that people don’t just come on for a one-and-done watch experience.

 This means they’re checking out more and navigating around on the platform.
 This is how YouTube analyzes user patterns and figures out what their algorithm should recommend to this viewer to keep them watching longer and spending more time on YouTube.